 Transfers to included tour highlights.

-A transfer service will collect you from the airport.
+A transfer service will collect you from and return you to the airport.

 2 nights accommodation according to your Ways 2 Stay package.